 Most employees have every intention of staying on top of their workload, but it’s not uncommon for distractions to get in the way.
-Workplace distractions are killing employee productivity and resulting in productivity losses that cost businesses billions of dollars every year, so your company can really save money if you can get a handle on those distractions.
+Workplace distractions result in productivity losses that cost businesses billions of dollars every year, so your company can really save money if you can get a handle on those distractions.

 Smartphones are one of the major distractions for employees today.